mhtaufikh1097/minigames/README.md

 # mini-games-html-css-js-basic

-this code is just for fun and learn with dhearijal
+this code is just for fun and learn with cukurukuk